 The Catholic Faith Network (CFN) - is at the service of the Word, the Church, the Bishops and the Encounter of Faith and Culture.
 Our mission is to proclaim the teachings of our Lord to the Catholic Community and beyond using media in all forms.
 (CFN) is available on Optimum channel 29/137, Verizon FiOS TV channel 296, and Charter Spectrum channel 162/471 throughout the New York, New Jersey, and Connecticut area.
 The Catholic Faith Network (CFN) is also available on selected cable and satellite systems nationwide, along with a vast on-demand library of original programming and a high quality 24/7 live stream

 Masses for the Week

-While no public masses will be celebrated before May 16th, we will be saying masses for all the intentions arranged before the new directives.
+While no public masses are celebrated at this time, we will be saying masses for all the intentions arranged before the new directives.

-Monday - May 18th Mothers Day Remembrance
+Monday - May 25th